 Who’s up for some Christmas Dinner Ideas and a little Menu planning?
-We’ve got a little over a week so let’s get into it!
+We’ve got a little under a week so let’s get into it!
 Below is a complete menu that includes appetizers, salad, sides, a main course (plus some vegetarian options) and obviously dessert!
 There’s also a timeline so your day is low stress….
 AND a grocery shopping printable list.

 The most easy and impressive appetizers!

 Baked Brie – Talk about the most delicious appetizer of all times!!
 A whole wheel of brie wrapped in puff pastry and baked until golden and gooey.
 But let’s not forget that we are adding a few tablespoons of fig jam AND some sweet and delicious caramelized onions.
 The whole situation when baked together is absolute perfection!